 Destination-based Rate means the total state and local retailers' occupation tax rate calculated for a sale using the rate in effect at the Illinois location to which the tangible personal property is shipped or delivered or at which possession is taken by the purchaser.
 [35 ILCS 120/2-12]

-Remote retailers without a physical presence and Marketplace Facilitators who meet either of the tax remittance thresholds for sales into Illinois must collect Retailers' Occupation Tax at the destination-based rate.
+Remote retailers without a physical presence and marketplace facilitators must collect Retailers' Occupation Tax at the destination-based rate if they meet either of the tax remittance thresholds for sales into Illinois.
 For more information on Destination-based Sales Tax, see the Leveling the Playing Field for Illinois Retail Resource Page.

 Use the following steps to aid in